rmassidda/cm-project-19/report.md

 so that the sequence $\{w_i\}$ converges $r$-linearly.

 Firstly the objective function $f$ should be twice continuously differentiable.
-Given the formulation of the least squares problem this is immediately true, the gradient and the Hessian of the objective function are definable as in:
+Given the formulation of the least squares problem this is immediately true, since the gradient and the Hessian of the objective function are definable as in:

 $$
 \nabla f(w) = \hat{X}^T ( \hat{X} w - y ) \\